 This will fail if the client does not have a key-pair with the server.

-for it. the server then keeps track of the newly-registered client and periodically connects to check if its alive.
+Then it handshakes with the server and asks the server software to make an entry in /etc/hosts for it. the server then keeps track of the newly-registered client and periodically connects to check if its alive.